adslbarxatov/DPArray/packages/_packages.md

-#ALERT: DPArray has been updated:
+#ALERT: DPArray now has mini-launcher!
-#ALERT: check the Android apps and Microsoft Store sections!
+#ALERT: You can use it to keep your apps up-to-date and to start all of them
+#ALERT: from one place in your system tray

-Flags: b0 = disallow the FD, b1 = disable the VC, b2 = dissallow all D
+Flags: b0 = disallow the FD, b1 = disable the VC, b2 = dissallow D

 ```